 that some shops with high labor rates have low prices, and vice versa.

 Despite a low labor rate, a shop may still have high prices if it calculates

 labor costs using a manual that allots generous amounts of time to each

 job, calculates labor costs according to clock-time but has slow mechanics,

-adds a big markup to parts, or tacks on miscellaneous additional charges.
+or adds a big markup to parts.

 The best way to choose a shop is to check out the factors discussed above